Activists: Belarus Olympian plans to seek asylum in Poland

 “The IOC … is looking into the situation and has asked the NOC for clarification,” it said in a statement.

-Outside the Polish embassy Monday, two exiled Belarusian women who live in Tokyo offered the runner support.
+Several hours after she entered the Polish embassy, Tsimanouskaya was still believed to be inside.
+Outside, two exiled Belarusian women who live in Tokyo offered the runner support.
 They waved a flag that was a mix of the opposition's banner and the Japanese flag.

 Czech Foreign Minister Jakub Kulhanek also tweeted that the Czech Republic has offered her asylum.